You chose the work you do because you want to make an impact on your community.

 When you apply, you won’t be automatically charged.
 We’ll take a look over you application to make sure we’re a good fit for one another and if your application is accepted you will be charged 10 days from now.
-If your application is not accepted, you will not be charged and you’ll get a personal note from us.
+If your application is not accepted, you will not be charged and you’ll get a personal note from us with recommendations.

 $2200 / YEAR

 *For every 7 people who join, I'm offering a "pay-what-you-choose" scholarship spot specifically for someone who is committed to this work, but doesn't have an abundance of expendable resources available to them.
 Those who hold marginalized identities (black/POC, disabled, indigenous, low-income, LGBTQIA+, etc.) will be prioritized.
 If you're interested in taking me up on this opportunity as scholarship spots become available, please email firstname.lastname@example.org with "CAA Scholarship" in the subject line!